 We reserve the absolute right to reject any and all initial notes not properly tendered or any initial notes which, if accepted, would, in our opinion or our counsel's opinion, be unlawful.
 We also reserve the absolute right to waive any conditions of this exchange offer or irregularities or defects in tender as to particular notes.
 Our interpretation of the terms and conditions of this exchange offer, including the instructions in the letter of transmittal, will be final and binding on all parties.
 Unless waived, any defects or irregularities in connection with tenders of initial notes must be cured within the time that we shall determine.
-Neither the exchange agent, any other person or we will be under any duty to give notification of defects or irregularities with respect to tenders of initial notes.
-Neither the exchange agent nor we will incur any liability for any failure to give notification of these defects or irregularities.
+Neither the exchange agent, any other person or we will be under any duty to give notification of defects or irregularities.
 Tenders of initial notes will not be deemed to have been made until the irregularities have been cured or waived.
 The exchange agent will return without cost to their holders any initial notes that are not properly tendered and as to which the defects or irregularities have not been cured or waived as promptly as practicable following the expiration date.